 Full Review with Mark Rooks

-Here’s a look at how it all turned out…
+And so just before we get into the build, here’s a quick look at how it all turned out…